fulldecent/blog.phor.net/_posts/2022-05-05-NFTs good or bad for art.md

 {: .margin-note}

-See [Rarity Tools]https://rarity.tools], scroll down, click ESTIMATED MARKET CAP; the top ten of ten are profile photos.
+See [Rarity Tools](https://rarity.tools), scroll down, click ESTIMATED MARKET CAP; the top ten of ten are profile photos.

 So far this past year we have seen success with "profile photos'' for sale.
-This is the largest category of NFTs and includes anything that could be set as your avatar on Twitter or similar platforms [rarity tools].
+This is the largest category of NFTs and includes anything that could be set as your avatar on Twitter or similar platforms.
 Typically that is a still, two-dimensional image with an aspect ratio of one-to-one and which looks good if clipped into a circle.

 This means that people are anthropomorphizing cats (see above) and mostly other animals as their own online presence.
 There is much room left to innovate on any graphics including eyes and a mouth.